-A popular photo spot, this arched bridge, officially known as Hertford Bridge looks very similar to the one in Venice.
-The skyway connects two parts of Hertford College.
+As you explore Oxford, you’ll probably pass by Oxford’s Bridge of Sighs.
+A popular photo spot, this arched bridge looks very similar to the one in Venice.
+The skyway, officially known as Hertford Bridge, connects two parts of Hertford College.

 To be honest, our main source of amusement while passing this was the fact someone stuck a Danny DeVito cardboard cutout in a window at an angle so that it shows up in all the tourists’ photos.

-There’s several pubs in Oxford that have been in operation for more than 100 years and some were frequented by well-known names over the years.
+There’s several pubs in Oxford that have been in operation for more than 100 years.
+Of these, many were frequented by well-known names over the years.
 We stopped in for a pint at the Eagle and Child, which served as a meeting spot of the Inklings, a group that counted J.R.R Tolkien and C.S.
 Lewis among its members.
 The first draft of The Lion, the Witch and the Wardrobe was reportedly first shared in the pub.
 It is your typical English pub, slightly musty smell with the usual drinks on tap.
 Other notable Oxford pubs include:

 - The Bear Inn – one of Oxford’s oldest pubs.